nitinkc/messages-app-angular8/README.md

 Just push the changes into the `master` branch and AWS Code Pipeline will pick up the changes and run the build.

+## Build woth multiple profile

+Use `ng build --configuration dev` to use dev profile

+angular.json is updated to have profiles of dev and qa.
+Dev has spring app port of 5000 to access the server.

 ## Development server
 Run `npm install` to install the project dependencies